notnullgames/lovehandles/README.md

 git clone --recursive https://github.com/notnullgames/lovehandles.git
 ```

-As a sidenote, [loverest](https://github.com/notnullgames/loverest) is essentially a pre-wrapped verison of this, for easier use with JSON in/out APIs.
+As a sidenote, [loverest](https://github.com/notnullgames/loverest) is essentially a pre-wrapped version of this, for easier use with JSON in/out APIs.

 ## caveats